esnet/gdg/website/content/docs/gdg/configuration/storage.md

 This is only needed if you intend to use a cloud provider to store your backups.
 If you are downloading your backups to your local file system you can skip this section.

 GDG should work with most S3 compatible providers.
 It leverages the [go-cloud](https://github.com/google/go-cloud) framework to provide this functionality.
 The standard providers should 'just work' out of the box relying on the authentication mechanism that each provider supports.  ie.  AWS looks for ~/.aws/credentials, google will look for its respective config and so on.
-GDG also supports custom providers that allows for S3 compatible self hosted solutions such as Minio, Ceph, etc.
+GDG also supports custom providers that allows for S3 compatible self-hosted solutions such as Minio, Ceph, etc.

 All configuration below fall under the `storage_engine` section, where a new label is introduced for each provider you would like to define.
-The value doesn't matter but you'll need to reference it in the `context` section.
+The value doesn't matter, but you'll need to reference it in the `context` section.

 ## Simple Cloud Storage